Translation invariance, topology, and protection of criticality in chains of interacting anyons: Periodic boundary conditions

 We now construct a Hamiltonian on a disc of Fibonacci anyons which reproduces the spectrum of the AFM Hamiltonian on the torus.
 This Hamiltonian satisfies translation invariance on the disc---i.e. it is invariant under the adjoint action of $\hat T^\mrm{D}$ \eref{eq:TD}---except for two local terms.
 These terms define a defect $\mc{D}$.
-The spectrum of the resulting Hamiltonian for a ring of $n$ anyons on the disc is equivalent to that of $n-3$ anyons on the torus.
-If $n$ is even, then $n-3$ is odd, and as noted below \tref{tab:torus1}, the spectrum of a ring of an odd number of anyons on the torus is equivalent to that of an even number of anyons with a $Z_2$ twist.\cite{mossa2008} Thus the fusion of defect $\mc{D}$ with the $Z_2$ twist constitutes the inverse of the defect which arises from application of the translation superoperator $\hat T^\mrm{D}(\cdot)\hat T^{\mrm{D}\dagger}$.
+Up to some additional degeneracies, which we will ignore, the spectrum of the resulting Hamiltonian for a ring of $n$ anyons on the disc is equivalent to that of $n-3$ anyons on the torus.
+If $n$ is even, then $n-3$ is odd, and as noted in the caption of \tref{tab:torus1}, the spectrum of a ring of an odd number of anyons on the torus is equivalent to that of an even number of anyons with a $\mbb{Z}_2$ twist.\cite{mossa2008} Thus the fusion of defect $\mc{D}$ with the $\mbb{Z}_2$ twist approximates the inverse of the defect identified with the adjoint action of the translation operator $\hat T^{\mrm{D}}$ on the spin chain.
 The Hamiltonian exhibiting defect $\mc{D}$ takes the form